glasskube/operator/docs/docs/03_crd-reference/odoo.md

 [Odoo](https://github.com/odoo/odoo) is an Open-Source suite of web based business apps written in Python and stores data in a PostgreSQL database.
 The Glasskube Operator will automatically perform Upgrades and manages the database.
-Make sure you also have the[cnpg-operator](https://github.com/cloudnative-pg/cloudnative-pg) installed.
+Make sure you also have the [cnpg-operator](https://github.com/cloudnative-pg/cloudnative-pg) installed.
 After applying the custom resource Odoo will be reachable via an ingress at the configured host.
 Daily database backups are stored in an integrated S3 compatible MinIO bucket inside the glasskube-system namespace.